844.520.6993

 Following these tutor tips are one way to help grow and establish your business.
 But after all that hard work, don’t you want the peace of mind knowing you and your tutoring business are well protected?

 As a tutor, you’re effectively running your own small business.
 Unfortunately, that means you’re also exposed to the risk of legal action.
-To protect yourself from potential lawsuits you need tutor insurance.
-As an added bonus, insuring your tutoring business can let current and potential students know that you take your work seriously (and that they’ll also be protected if anything were to happen during a tutor session).
-To learn more about the benefits of tutor insurance, check out this blog post.
+To protect yourself from potential lawsuits, you need tutor insurance.
+As a bonus, insuring your tutoring business can let current and potential students know that you take your work seriously (and that they’ll also be protected if anything were to happen during a tutor session).
+Check out this blog to learn more about the benefits of tutor insurance.